West Papua (province): Tourism

 In Doreri Bay there are three small islands: Mansinan Island, Lemon Island and Raimuti Island.
 These islands have a collection of coral reefs.
 It is estimated that this place has more than 20 former World War II wrecks.
 But what can be seen clearly is that there are around 6 ships such as Pasir Putih Wreck, a type of Navy patrol boat with a length of 12–22 meters.
 Pillbox Wreck, a type of commercial cargo carrier carrying around 9–16 meters of ammunition, Cross Wreck is a kind of patrol boat, Mupi Wreck and Shinwa Maru, a cargo ship.

 The Cendrawasih Bay National Park have a unique geological structure and very important oceanographic history.
 This marine national park has extensive coral reefs of the highest quality in the world.
 Cendrawasih Bay National Park is in five regions and two provinces, namely Teluk Wondana Regency and Manokwari Regency in West Papua Province and Nabire Regency, Yapen Island Regency and Waropen Regency in Papua Province.
 Local communities living around national parks use marine resources as a source of life.
 Cendrawasih Bay National Park is a bay surrounded by several islands, including Biak Island, Yapen Island, and the mainland New Guinea.
 Administratively, the area is in two Regency, namely Teluk Wondama Regency, West Papua Province and Nabire Regency, Papua Province.

-Raja Ampat is an archipelago that is administratively located in the Raja Ampat Regency, West Papua Province.
-This island is a destination for divers who are interested in the underwater scenery.
-Raja Ampat Islands is one of the 10 best waters for diving in the whole world, so it has the potential to be a tourist location, especially diving tours.
-In this place it is also home to 75% of the world's coral species, in the village of Saindarek, when the tides are lowest, we can see coral reefs without diving.
-Some unique species that can be found while diving in Raja Ampat are several types of pygmy seahorses, wobbegongs, and Manta rays.

-Sawinggrai Tourism Village is a village located in Meos Mansar Subdistrict, Raja Ampat Regency, West Papua.
-It is one of the place in the province to see Bird of Paradise which is still maintained today.
-Sawinggrai Village Tourism Sites are currently inhabited by around 36 families and some of them have the expertise to make handicrafts typical of sculpture.
-There are four species of Bird of Paradise that are preserved here, namely the Red bird-of-paradise (Paradisaea Rubra), Magnificent bird-of-paradise (Cicinnurus Magnificus), Lesser bird-of-paradise (Paradisaea Minor) and Greater bird-of-paradise (Paradisaea Apoda).
-One of the four species, the Red bird of paradise, is a typical icon of Sawinggrai Village.